km-works/kmw-rats/README.md

 ## About

-This is a slightly modified and moderized version of [Rats!](http://cs.nyu.edu/rgrimm/xtc/rats-intro.html) - a Java Packrat Parser generator - published by [Robert Grim](http://cs.nyu.edu/rgrimm/) as part of his [xtc](http://cs.nyu.edu/rgrimm/xtc/) (eXTensible Compiler) project.
+This is a slightly modified and modernized fork of [Rats!](http://cs.nyu.edu/rgrimm/xtc/rats-intro.html) - a Java Packrat Parser generator - published by [Robert Grim](http://cs.nyu.edu/rgrimm/) as part of his [xtc](http://cs.nyu.edu/rgrimm/xtc/) (eXTensible Compiler) project.